geod/w4156-boilerplate-gcloud/README.md

 5. Also, edit the Project ID and set it also to `ase-boilerplate` other wise, google adds some randome digits to the Project ID and we need this Project ID through out.
 So it is better if Project ID and Project Names are same.
 6. click `Create`.

-## Step 7: Enable App Engine Admin API & get Client Secret
+## Step 7: Enable App Engine Admin API & retrieve Client Secret

 1. click on `Console`
 2. In the Search Bar -> search for `Google App Engine Admin API` -> click `Enable`